Run for Your Wife (2012 film)

-Run for Your Wife is a 2012 British comedy film written by Ray Cooney, who co-directed it with John Luton.
+Run for Your Wife is a 2012 British independent comedy film written by Ray Cooney, who co-directed it with John Luton.
 It is based on Cooney's 1983 play of the same name.
 The film premiered at the Cannes Film Festival on 19 May 2012 and was released theatrically in the United Kingdom on 14 February 2013.
 It was critically panned, and is often cited as one of the worst films ever made, grossing just £602 at the box office on a £900,000 budget.

 Synopsis

 London cab driver John Smith is a bigamist who, soon after getting married, met and later married another woman.
 He spends his time juggling his two lives, keeping a schedule in his pocket to ensure that his wife Michelle in Stockwell never knows about his wife Stephanie in Finsbury.
 One day, John intervenes to help a woman who is being mugged, and is hit in the head in the process.
 Arriving at the hospital with a concussion, the overnight stay messes up his schedule, and things get complicated when both of his wives report him missing to the police.
 His friend Gary tries to help him, but usually just makes everything worse.
 A subplot follows two of John's flamboyantly gay neighbours as they try to fix a major leak in their bathroom.